queso-fuego/amateuros/README.md

 - No interrupts (yet).
 This is really a basic almost functioning shell of a start of an OS, for now.
 - Vesa Bios Extensions used, for 1920x1080 32bpp mode.
 This is set up in 2ndstage.asm, and can be changed as needed, if a desired resolution/bpp is found on your qemu setup.
 All text printing is done assuming 1080p 32bpp however, so until that's made generic, you'd need to change some hardcoded values in places.
 - Barely functioning text/hex editor for 512 byte files, and a calculator.
-It's mainly write once, editing previous files isn't guranteed to work at all for text files, yet.
-More programs to come in the future.
+More programs to come in the future
 - Ability to save and load text or binary (hex) files.
 Bin files can be run from the hex editor or main kernel command line, assuming they're valid x86 32bit code, and fit within 512 bytes.
 Bin files are auto-ended with a '0xCB', or far return.
 That isn't guaranteed to work, and will be changed when a 'more proper' memory manager and program loader is developed.